Part 2

 The tribe was soon forced to a stop.

-Gathered loosely along a body of water that expanded as far as they could see, as though everything else on earth had disappeared, leaving a tiny patch of humanity with endless grass behind and endless water in front, merged seamlessly along a perfectly straight, yet mysteriously defined shoreline with a narrow strip of bright green along the edge.
+Gathering loosely along a body of water that expanded as far as anyone could see, as though everything else in the world disappeared, leaving only a tiny patch of humanity with endless grass behind and endless water in front, merged seamlessly along a straight and mysteriously defined shoreline with a narrow strip of bright green.

 There was not a single tree or bush.